DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 activity related to the practice of the number of hours approved by the

-medicine, which includes, but is not sponsor or the approving organization for
+medicine, including, but not limited to, sponsor or the approving organization for

-limited to, live, in-person programs, the specific program.
+live, in-person programs, interactive or the specific program.
 A maximum of

-web-based be earned for this activity during the
+conference, or web-based programs, earned for this activity during the renewal

 offered by any of the following